 Many times we learn more from teens from what they’re not saying than by what they’re saying.
 When it comes to understanding the emotions of a teen, it’s all about facial expressions, body language, and the way they dress.
 The most important thing to remember is children and teens often act the way they do because they feel unnoticed and need some attention.

 Once we understand what it is that is affecting the child or teen, we can recommend a counseling program designed to help the patient heal in a healthy way.
-We involve the parents every the step of the way.
-We advise them that one of the best ways to help their child progress through therapy is to just nod at their child’s negative behavior and actively reinforce their positive behavior at every opportunity.
+We involve the parents every step of the way, encouraging positive reinforcement rather than focusing on the negative.
 Children and teens tend to react favorably to positive reinforcement and will modify their behavior accordingly.

 We find that children and teens are happiest when they are recognized and rewarded for positive behavior – just like adults.

-For more information regarding our approach to helping children and teens heal and grow, contact Unique Mindcare today.
+For more information regarding our approach to helping children and teens heal and grow past negative and traumatic experiences, contact Unique Mindcare to schedule an appointment.